its-me-abhishek/bloc_app/README.md

 This will execute all the tests in the project.

-Use and install the apk from the location
+Use and install the apk from the repository

 ```
-build\app\outputs\flutter-apk\app-release.apk
+app-release.apk
 ```

 ### Screenshots